- Determine your worst-case scenario.

 Gold plans: a better value in some areas

 But despite the elimination of funding, CSR benefits continue to be available.
 The Congressional Budget Office estimated that the elimination of CSR funding would increase average silver plan premiums by about 20 percent in 2018, and most insurers did add the cost of CSR to their premiums.
 In most states, the cost of CSR was added to silver plan premiums for 2018, but some states and insurers took other approaches.
-For 2019, insurers in even more states added the cost of CSR to silver plan premiums, and have continued to do so for 2020.
+For 2019 and 2020, insurers in even more states added the cost of CSR to silver plan premiums.
+In nearly every state, they will continue to do so for 2021 (a budget bill enacted in late 2019 ensured that this approach could continue to be used by insurers in 2021, and it’s overwhelmingly the most common approach that insurers take).

 Because premium subsidies are based on the cost of silver plans (specifically, the benchmark plan in each area), the majority of the premium increase to cover the cost of CSR is ultimately still being paid by the federal government, in the form of larger premium subsidies.

 But due to the CSR funding cut, silver plans in some areas now actually cost more than gold plans.
 As an example, consider southwestern Wyoming in 2020.
-For people with income below 200 percent of the poverty level (about $24,980 for a single individual in 2020; note that the prior year’s poverty level numbers are used for these calculations), it probably still makes sense to purchase a silver plan, as the out-of-pocket costs are much lower due to CSR, and premium subsidies will offset the higher premiums.
-But people with income above 200 percent of the poverty level might want to consider a gold plan instead of a silver plan if the premiums are quite similar (CSR is available up to 250 percent of the poverty level, but its effects are much less significant once you exceed 200 percent of the poverty level).
+For people with income below 200 percent of the poverty level (about $24,980 for a single individual in 2020; note that the prior year’s poverty level numbers are used for these calculations), it probably still made sense to purchase a silver plan for 2020, as the out-of-pocket costs are much lower due to CSR, and premium subsidies would offset the higher premiums.
+But people with income above 200 percent of the poverty level might have been better off with a gold plan instead of a silver plan if the premiums were quite similar (CSR is available up to 250 percent of the poverty level, but its effects are much less significant once you exceed 200 percent of the poverty level).

-Because the cost of CSR is now being added to silver plan premiums in most areas, there continue to be gold plans that are less expensive than silver plans in some areas (as noted above, this is less common in 2020 than it was for 2019, but still dramatically more common than it used to be).
+Because the cost of CSR is now being added to silver plan premiums in most areas, there continue to be gold plans that are less expensive than silver plans in some areas (this became less common in 2020 than it was for 2019, but is still dramatically more common than it used to be).
 Consumers should shop carefully and look at all of the available options before making a decision — don’t assume that pricing will follow the patterns we saw pre-2018, when premiums generally rose consistently from one metal level to the next.

 Although premium subsidies offset the increased cost of silver plans for most people, silver plans are disproportionately expensive in most areas for people who aren’t eligible for premium subsidies.
 If they buy a silver plan, they’re paying not only for the regular cost of the coverage, but also for the cost of CSR, since that cost is baked into the premiums for silver plans in most areas.
 This is a big part of the reason silver plan selections have dropped off since 2017; people who don’t get premium subsidies are generally better off with a plan at a different metal level.